 What is Biochar / Terra Preta?

-Biochar is the name given to charcoal made from plant materials and wood in the same way as ordinary charcoal is made with controlled low-temperature burning, also known as pyrolysis.
+Biochar is the name given to charcoal made from plant materials and wood in the same way as ordinary charcoal is made with controlled burning or roasting in the absence of oxygen, known as pyrolysis.
 This is usually ground into small particles.
-Sometimes the product is inoculated with microbial mixtures and matured prior to sale.

 Benefits of Biochar